johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

   repeatedly to cycle through all floor types assigned to that key (hold :kbd:`Shift` to cycle backwards)
 - Press :kbd:`N` to create or edit notes

-**Help**

-.. rst-class:: multiline

-- Press :kbd:`Shift+/` to display the quick keyboard reference
-- Press :kbd:`F1` to open the manual in your default browser